Dirk-CS/pdsnd_github/README.md

 - User needs to import libraries/packages: numpy, nandas, time and datetime.
 - CVS files for the cities need to be in the same folder.

+## License
+- The script is open source, it can be used and copied by anyone interested.